Ethical Diamonds and Conflict-Free Diamonds

 Blockchains tailored to the diamond industry are robust supply chain verifiers.
 However, most of these tracking systems are still in development.

 One company which has begun tracking diamonds, Everledger, still has a way to go.
-Their sample report shows a diamond from a Botswana sort to a GIA certificate.
+Their sample report shows a diamond from a Botswana sort to a GIA grade report.
 While this is an excellent start to transparency in the diamond industry, tracking would ideally begin at the mine.
 From mine to rough sort, there’s only the Kimberley Process certificate to rely upon.

 One option to consider when searching for ethical diamonds is a laboratory-created diamond.
 These are chemically and optically identical to a mined diamond.
 In other words, they’re just as beautiful and durable!
 Check out our lab-grown diamonds FAQ for more information.